henkvanderduim/henkvanderduim/README.md

 # Henk van der Duim
 Data Engineer, currently specializing in Snowflake.
 Works with VsCode, Python, Tableau, Power BI and deep dives in AI.
-Writes
+Writes about data engineering, computational thinking, Artificial intelligence and IT.

 ## About Me
 I am: